typeo23/Springboard-Data-Science/Capstone Prject 1/ReadMe.md

-# Capstone project 1 "Income Prediction" repository.
+# Capstone project 1 "Lower income prediction based on the 2007 ACS" repository.

-The repository contains all the scripts notebooks and submission files for the project : "Lower income prediction based on the 2007 ACS survey"
+The repository contains all the scripts notebooks and submission files for the project : "Lower income prediction based on the 2007 ACS"

 The repository contains the flowing files and directories:
 1. '/Data' - A folder containing all of the datasets used in the project + a code manual